szymonhernik/lux-cache-web/README.md

 ### Future improvements

 - [ ] Make sure a person doesn't open many accounts and subscribes to trials forever

+## Stripe

+- [ ] check why there is three coupon@test.com customers in stripe dashboard (doesnt match the supabase data)
+- [ ] Learn a bit more about stripe payment 3D Secure (3DS) authentication
+- [ ] Optional: When removing or updating payment method disable other buttons
+- [ ] Optional: Find a way to add first_subscription_date (timestamptz) and don't update it ever again in users table
+- [ ] Add paypal payment method and maybe local payment providers

 ## Research findings